Paul8043/student-bed/README.md

 * Git Graph
 * Python (by Microsoft)

 Now we have reached a stage where we can consider to install CadQuery and CQ-editor, see [here](docs/HowTo-CadQuery.txt) to grasp all the details.
 And as always, goto the web-page and learn how to install.
 After you have read the Readme.md, you are overwhelmed by such a variety of choices.
 And what does fit for my machine?
 The first answer is, it depends: great!
 You have come in touch with new tools never heard before.
-Some phobia came up my head, because this looks like additional work.
+Some phobia came up in my head, because this looks like additional work.
 There will be more effort needed to get the new serpents, called "conda" and "mamba", under control.
 They don't have an own home, they reside together in a common refugium called [miniforge](https://github.com/conda-forge/miniforge).

 It will take awhile to find out how the things work in this area.
 You know already, all this stuff belongs somehow to python-installations.
 A lot of strange things at first glance.
 The goal is to find a running combination of Python, CadQuery and CQ-Editor.
 All 3 depend on other packages, and each of them can have additional dependencies.
 Python has a package-manager called "pip".
 Why is "pip" not sufficient?
 And then you remember why some installations are associated with high risks (scenario 4).
 Because they might have contradictory requirements.
 Could "conda" and "mamba" be a solution for this problem?
 We will see it soon.
 In this context a new term, named "virtual environment", appears on the scene.
 Unfortunately there exist several flavors of "virtual environments" and which is the right one for my project?
 Questions over questions.
 There is no other way as to learn these tools.
 Thanks to the internet you get access to this information immediately, but it takes time to learn.
 So, my first model, created by CadQuery, has to wait.